Swedish Community Specialty Clinic

 Our clinic would not be able to provide the medical and dental services to low-income patients without doctors, dentists, and community members who donate their time and services.
 If you would like to volunteer at our clinic in Seattle, we could use your help.

-If you are specialist who can provide any of our services at no cost to low-income patients at our clinic, contact Stacy Hammonds, Clinic Supervisor, at 206-568-7955 or firstname.lastname@example.org.
+If you are specialist who can provide any of our services at no cost to low-income patients at our clinic, contact Stacy Hammonds, Clinic Manager, at firstname.lastname@example.org.

 The Swedish Community Specialty Clinic (SCSC) operates a dental extraction clinic in partnership with Swedish Medical Center along with the Seattle-King County Dental Society and Foundation.
 The SCSC provides oral surgery services including simple extractions, surgical extractions, impacted tooth removal, biopsy services and pre-prosthetic surgery to low-income individuals who have no other access to care.